pbenson/wcc/GDT100/README.md

 Here's the [schedule](Handouts/_GDT100-01_Schedule.pdf).

-Our first in-class assignment was creating a PDF that explained a descriptive used in typography.
+Our first in-class assignment [Type Anatomy Research](Type_Anatomy_Research.pdf).
+We explored terms used to describe typography, and we each created a PDF that explained one of the terms.
 I was assigned [*bowl*](pbenson_bowl.pdf).

 ## article reviews